Operating system

 |---|---|---|

-| Core Difference | Uses prebuilt systems | Builds custom systems, enabling advanced developers to perform secondary development. |
+| Core difference | Use prebuilt systems | Build customized systems, enabling advanced developers to perform secondary development. |

-| Customization Flexibility | Low (based on existing packages) | High (compiled from source) |
+| Customization flexibility | Low (based on existing packages) | Extremely high (compiled from source codes) |

-| Learning and Usage Difficulty | Low | High |
+| Learning and usage difficulty | Low | High |

-| Use Cases | General computing, standard servers, applications requiring quick deployment | Specialized embedded hardware, mass-production products with strict size or composition requirements |
+| Applicable scenario | General computing, standard servers, applications requiring quick deployment | Specialized embedded hardware, mass-production products with strict system size or composition requirements |

-Quick Access
+Quick access